Kyriosity/read-write/readme+/pencraft/readme+/opuses/LN-view.md

 There were similar suites - legacy, alternative, or tailor-made - but this aquatic flower dominated the market garden ... until Microsoft began to broadly win its chunks of office software.

 In 1995, IBM gained Lotus in full<sup>:moneybag:</sup>.
-It was a big chance not only to push the product family further in the business world but also to reform at least LN with the power, know-how, and technologies of the Big Blue.
-Mediocre and inaccurately focused efforts for the latter caused Lotus to wilt.
+It was a big chance not only to spread LN and other products further but also to reform at least LN with the power, know-how, and technologies of the Big Blue.
+Mediocre and inaccurately focused efforts for the latter caused Lotus to wilt<sup>:icecream:</sup>.

 In 2001 Microsoft released its proprietary SharePoint - a much more complex and bulkier competitor, which nevertheless gradually superseded LN in one-way traffic.
+SharePoint was deprived of the inherent vices of pioneer LN.

 The bargain sale of Domino/Notes and donating office source code to freeware put the _full stop_ of the story.
 (From this time LN legacy remains on the IT margins.)

-&nbsp;&nbsp;&nbsp;&nbsp;<sup>:star:</sup> <sub>Deserves emphasizing due to exceptional ease, universality, productivity and robustness.
+&nbsp;&nbsp;&nbsp;&nbsp;<sup>:star:</sup> <sub>Emphasized for rare ease, versatility, productivity, and robustness.
 Besides synchronizing DBs it allowed to seamlessly use/develop LN offline, guarantee messaging, and merge design much simpler than in Git or TFS.</sub>\
 &nbsp;&nbsp;&nbsp;&nbsp;<sup>:raising_hand:</sup> <sub>I can't imagine a newbie installing SharePoint on a notebook and writing the first useful application within a week.</sub>\
-&nbsp;&nbsp;&nbsp;&nbsp;<sup>:moneybag:</sup> <sub>For a $3.5 billion - not a big deal nowadays, while made well before IT procurements had skyrocketed at the end of the 1990s.</sub>
+&nbsp;&nbsp;&nbsp;&nbsp;<sup>:moneybag:</sup> <sub>For a $3.5 billion - not a big deal nowadays, while made well before IT procurements had skyrocketed at the end of the 1990s.</sub>\

-## Reasons Notes surrendered to SharePoint

-From the very beginning SharePoint not only covered all the functionality of Notes but vastly overlayed it.
-The contrary is false, albeit LN was much lighter for deployment and faster to enter  development/administration.

-SharePoint avoided inherent vices of the pioneer LN and WAS FIT for 2000s.
+&nbsp;&nbsp;&nbsp;&nbsp;<sup>:icecream:</sup> <sub>It's not a secret that IBM gave the cold shoulder to Lotus _laissez-faire_, urging many top devs to leave.</sub>.

+## DELETED

 * **Storage**\
    Initially backed by MS SQL, while IBM has failed to couply LN with IBM DB2.
 For LN developer